iso-p/search-great-remover/README.md

 ```
 find <the_chrome_user_data_location> -type f -exec grep -q "search-great" {} \; -exec rm -f {} \;
 ```

+For removing other redirectory virus, the command is might work as well.
+You will need to update the "search-great" to other keywords.
+But do not use keywords with many occurances to avoid the removing everything.

 **Step 4.
 Relaunch Chrome**